-After completing the relaxation operations, the algorithm extracts a $VSPT^2$ and forwards it to the upstream domain, as represented in Figure 11.4.
+After completing the relaxation operations, the algorithm extracts a VSPT2 and forwards it to the upstream domain, as represented in Figure 11.4.
 Then, the MCP computation operations continue in the upstream domain, considering the virtual topology in Figure 11.5.
 The algorithm starts by selecting the path with the lowest path length $c(\mathbf{p})$ among the paths of the VSPT, and then, relaxes this path, during stage 3.
-Subsequently, the algorithm relaxes the discovered paths successively, during the stages 4 to 3.
+Subsequently, the algorithm relaxes the discovered paths successively, during the stages 4 to 8.
 During these operations, the algorithm discovers a path from s to t through node 1 and immediately discards this path because the path weights infringe the constraints of the request.
 The value of the second metric, nine, is greater than the constraint eight.
-The procedure finally returns a single feasible end-to-end path: $s \to 8 \to 7 \to 6 \to -$, where - denotes the nodes traversed in other domains.
-During the setup of this path, the traversed domains expand "-" into $4 \to t$, for example with the path-key mechanisms described in Section 9.3.3.
+The procedure finally returns a single feasible end-to-end path: $s \to s \to 0$, where - denotes the nodes traversed in other domains.
+During the setup of this path, the traversed domains expand "-" into $t \to t$, for example with the path-key mechanisms described in Section 9.3.3.